coinselor/qubepad/README.md

 ## Code of Conduct

-Please note that this project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that this project adheres to the HyperQube [Code of Conduct](https://github.com/hypercore-one/hyperqube_z/blob/hyperqube_z/CODE_OF_CONDUCT.md).
 By participating in this project, you agree to abide by its terms.

 Built by Aliens